-Britain’s national museum of arms and armour is home to a fascinating collection, including the only existing suit of armour built for an elephant.
+Britain’s national museum of arms and armour is home to a fascinating and unique collection, including the only existing suit of armour built for an elephant.

-The Royal Armouries in Leeds is the sister museum to the Tower of London and home to the UK’s largest collection of arms, armour and artillery.
+The Royal Armouries Museum in Leeds is a sister attraction to the Tower of London and home to the UK’s largest collection of arms, armour and artillery.
 The collection is displayed across six galleries, each with a different theme: War, Tournament, Oriental, Self-Defence, Hunting and Peace.

 VisitEngland would like to invite you to take part in a short survey about our website.

 It should take no more than a couple of minutes.